DeLorean time machine

-In the Back to the Future franchise, the DeLorean time machine is a time travel device made by retrofitting a DMC DeLorean vehicle with a flux capacitor, which allows for time travel when it hits 88 miles per hour.
+In the Back to the Future franchise, the DeLorean time machine is a time travel vehicle constructed from a retrofitted DMC DeLorean.
+Its time travel ability is derived from the "flux capacitor", a component that allows the car to travel to the past or future (though not through space).
+This occurs when the car accelerates to 88 miles per hour and requires 1.21 gigawatts of electricity.

+In 2021, the time machine was added to the Library of Congress's National Historic Vehicle Register.

 Operation

 The control of the time machine is the same in all three films.
 The operator is seated inside the DeLorean (except the first time, when the remote control is used), and turns on the time circuits by turning a handle near the gear lever, activating a unit containing multiple fourteen- and seven-segment displays that show the destination (red), present (green), and last departed (yellow) dates and times.
-After entering a target date with the keypad inside the DeLorean, the operator accelerates the car to 88mph (142km/h), which activates the flux capacitor.
+After entering a target date with the keypad inside the DeLorean, the operator accelerates the car to 88 mph (142 km/h), which activates the flux capacitor.
 As it accelerates, several coils around the body glow blue/white while a burst of light appears in front of it.
-Surrounded by an electrical current similar to a Tesla coil, the whole car vanishes in a flash of white/blue light seconds later, leaving a pair of fiery tire tracks.
+Surrounded by an electric current similar to a Tesla coil, the whole car vanishes in a flash of white/blue light seconds later, leaving a pair of fiery tire tracks.
 A digital speedometer is attached to the dashboard so that the operator can accurately gauge the car's speed.

 Various proposals have been brought forth in the past by fans of the movie franchise for why the car has to be moving at 88 mph to achieve temporal displacement, but actually the production crew chose the velocity simply because they liked how it looked on the speedometer, modified for the movie.
 The actual speedometer on the production DeLorean's dashboard only goes up to 85 mph, and the car itself was criticized for being underpowered.

 Observers outside the vehicle see an implosion of plasma as the vehicle disappears, leaving behind a trail of fire aligned with the DeLorean's tires (which can also appear in midair), while occupants within the vehicle see a quick flash of light and instantaneously arrive at the target time in the same spatial location (relative to the Earth) as when it departed.
 In the destination time, immediately before the car's arrival, three large and loud flashes occur at the point from which the car emerges from its time travel.
 After the trip, the exterior of the DeLorean is extremely cold, and frost forms from atmospheric moisture all over the car's body.
 Vents on the back heat the vehicle after time travel.